 How to Get to Arlington National Cemetery: The Cemetery is located across the Potomac River from Washington DC at the west end of the Memorial Bridge in Arlington, Virginia.
 See a Map

 To get to the cemetery, take Metro to the Arlington National Cemetery Station, take the express bus from the National Mall, or walk in across the Memorial Bridge.
 The cemetery is also a stop on most Washington, DC sightseeing tours.
 There is a a large parking garage with plenty of spaces.
 Rates are $1.75 per hour for the first three hours, and $2.50 per hour thereafter.

 Open daily including December 25.
 April through September hours are 8:00 a.m. to 7:00 p.m.
 October through March hours are 8:00 a.m. to 5 p.m.

-Start your visit at the Cemetery Visitors Center where you will find maps, guidebooks, exhibits, a bookstore and restrooms.
+The Cemetery Visitors Center is a good place to start your visit where you will find maps, guidebooks, exhibits, a bookstore and restrooms.
 You may walk the grounds on your own or take the interpretative shuttles that run from the visitor center to Arlington House, located atop the Cemetery’s highest point, and back.
 Cost: $8.75 per person, $4.50 for ages 3-11.
 Allow several hours to explore the grounds and be sure to wear comfortable walking shoes.
-Driving into the cemetery is only allowed for handicapped visitors and those attending a burial or visiting a private gravesite.
+Driving into the Cemetery is only allowed for handicapped visitors and those attending a burial or visiting a private gravesite.
 A special permit is required.

 Attractions Near Arlington National Cemetery